Coder787-source/OmniChess/README.md

 make -j4 build
 ```
 Copy the compiled `stockfish` binary to the same folder as `OmniChess-Linux-ARM.py` and run that file.

+**macOS (Apple Silicon — untested, community feedback welcome):**
+Download the macOS Apple Silicon Stockfish binary from stockfishchess.org, place it in the same folder as `OmniChess-macOS.py` and run that file.
+Please report any issues via GitHub Issues.

 ## Credits
 Engine integration provided by the Stockfish Chess Engine authors.